CDCgov/prime-reportstream/prime-router/docs/proposals/0020-universal-metadata-search/0020-universal-metadata-search.md

 Cons:

-- Developers need to understand how recursive queries
+- Developers need to understand how recursive queries work
 - Recursive queries tend to be hard to tune and can suffer from performance suddenly degrading if the query optimizer chooses the wrong index
 - Queries to join back to the metadata and report tables will be complicated